-As Reddiford is an independent school parents still have the right to withdraw their child from the sex education aspect of the curriculum.
 However, any parent who is concerned about the content of the sex education programme will be invited to discuss their concerns with the Science Coordinator/ PSHE Coordinator /Head Teacher, whoever is considered most appropriate.
 At such meetings we will seek to clarify the content of the programme to avoid any misunderstandings.

-It will be explained to the parents that there is a statutory requirement that all children follow the National Curriculum Orders for Science and those aspects of sex education contained therein.
-If parents still wish their child to be withdrawn, arrangements will be made to provide the child with alternative work.
+It will be explained to the parents that there is a statutory requirement that all children follow the National Curriculum Orders for Science including those aspects of sex education contained therein.
+If parents still wish their child to be withdrawn from sex education curricula outside of science lessons, arrangements will be made to provide the child with alternative work.
 A register of all pupils who have been withdrawn will be kept in school and be distributed to all teachers involved.
 Parents will be helped to recognise that it is inevitable that children will hear information of various kinds during playground conversations and that it may not be accurate.